157239n/Programming-and-why-you-should-care-presentation/README.md

 - Miegakure trailer: https://www.youtube.com/watch?v=KhbUvoxjxIg
 - How to walk through walls in the 4th dimension in Miegakure: https://www.youtube.com/watch?v=9yW--eQaA2I

-I currently don't have an executable jar file for the space carving section at the bottom for demonstration purposes, because the original code is written in Processing and I'm having a problem with including .ddl files using gradle when use the video library in isolation.
+I currently don't have an executable jar file for the space carving section at the bottom for demonstration purposes, because the original code is written in Processing and I'm having a problem with including .dll files using gradle when use the video library in isolation.
 I could isolate and don't depend on the video library, but this is legacy code we're taking.
 I don't know how to write clean code back then so removing the dependancy will take so much time.
 If you want the Processing code then visit http://157239n.com/proc/, there should be a space carving section and a link to the code itself.

 # Actual presentation script to present